leke-osez/AI-Design_frontend/README.md

-#A Simple yet Elegant landing page built with REACTJS and plain CSS
+# A Simple yet Elegant landing page built with REACTJS and plain CSS

-#DESCRIPTION
+# DESCRIPTION
-This project has no functionality and is somewhat like a banner with elegant designs showcasing the power of CSS.
+This project has no functionality and is somewhat like a banner with elegant designs showcasing the power of CSS. <br>
 It was not built to have JS functionalities but to design something really fancy with CSS.

 ## INSTALLATION GUIDE